- PUBLICATIONS

 In this work, we investigate the phonon scatterings in the light-matter strong coupling regime.
 The stimulated valley phonon scattering by the strong coupling regime is demonstrated in plasmonic cavities embedded with monolayer TMD.

-In this work, we show that plasmon-enhanced optical trapping forces can overcome the thermal fluctuations of molecules, and demonstrate the optical trapping and release of single-molecules in the solutions.
+In this paper, we show that plasmon-enhanced optical trapping forces can overcome the thermal fluctuations of molecules, and demonstrate the optical trapping and release of single-molecules in the solutions.

 In this paper, we theoretically investigate the Fano interference between molecular vibrations and plasmons, and unveil plasmon-mediated coherent intermolecular interactions.